yushan777/SUPIR-Demo/README.md

 - Improved memory management.
 On each run, it clears unused GPU (VRAM), cleans up Python's leftover crap, and releases unused RAM back to the system (Linux only).

 ---
+I’ve found **2048×2048** to be the sweet spot for refinement work.
+- If you start with a smaller source (say **512×512** or **1024×1024**), you can upscale it to 2048 without any problems, any higher then there appears to be a loss in quality.
+- If your original file is already **2048×2048**, you can simply set the upscale factor to **1×** (no resampling).
+And it will just refine and clean it up as-is.

+When working with large but imperfect images (for example, 45MP+ negative scans that are old or grainy), I split them into 2048×2048 tiles.
+This lets me refine each section independently while still preserving fine detail.
+The trade-off is that each tile requires its own prompt, along with some careful blending in Photoshop.
+Using overlaps between tiles makes this process easier.
+While it adds extra manual work, the payoff is much greater control.
+You can adjust prompts to suit the unique details of each region, whether that is faces, textures, text, or backgrounds, instead of relying on a single global prompt that may not work well for the entire image.

+---

 ## Installation